 Things happen every day, big and small.
 Together they make our family history, our local history, our country’s history and sometimes they become part of global history.

-All of these things happened on 29th March in years gone by.
+All of these things happened on 26th July in years gone by.

-In 2016 we visited the Triangular Lodge.
+In 2016 we visited Canterbury Cathedral.

 Traditionally, Japanese Haigas are a complimentary combination of a haiku and simple painting.
 Modern Haiga writers embrace a range of visual media including photography and graphics.

 Join me, having fun, creating new Haigas, using your favourite medium.

 If you want to join in, you’ll find a new prompt to inspire your Haiga every Sunday.
 Add a link in the comments box to share your Haiga.

 I look forward to seeing your take on this week prompt – Timeless.